-Oftentimes, people see a bunch of abbreviations online and have no idea what they stand for.
-They don't know whether they apply to them or not, let alone whether they are using them in their everyday lives.
-When you see the terms SSL, TLS and HTTPS, what's the first thing that comes to your mind?
-If you’ve never seen these terms before, you probably don't know what they can do for you.
+Oftentimes, you see a bunch of abbreviations online and have no idea what they stand for.
+You don’t know whether they apply to you or not, let alone whether you use them in your everyday life.

 SSL (Secure Socket Layer)

 SSL was created by Netscape Communications Corporation back in 1994.
-It was designed to create a secure Internet communication via the Web.
-It is a standard protocol that encrypts communication between your browser and the server.
-It allows for private information like social security numbers, credit card details, and login credentials to be transferred easily over the Internet.
+It was designed to create a secure internet communication via the Web.
+It is a standard protocol that encrypts communication between your browser and the server, and allows for private information like social security numbers, credit card details, and login credentials to be transferred easily over the Internet.

 SSL utilizes two keys: